swiss-territorial-data-lab/proj-rooftops/README.md

 python scripts/occupation_classification/get_zonal_stats.py config/config_occupation_classification.yaml
 ```

 When *no ground truth is available*, the classification can be performed with the script `manual_thresholds.py` using thresholds calibrated manually by an operator.
-The results can then eventually be assessed by experts, their quality assessed, and used as ground truth.
+The results can then eventually be assessed by experts, and used as ground truth.

 ```
 python scripts/occupation_classification/manual_thresholds.py config/config_occupation_classification.yaml